jaaic/travel-api/README.md

     2. Until we reach the destination, keep adding cards to output array

 ## Time Complexity
-CardSortService 2 separate for loops -
+CardSortService has 2 separate for loops -
 1) To get the origin and destination
 2) To construct the path from origin to destination